Choose the research methodology best suited to your situation

 Experimental research

-Experimental research involves manipulating variables and observing the effect of these manipulations on measurable results.
-It is used to test hypotheses and to study the causes and effects of phenomena.
+Experimental research is used to determine cause-and-effect relationships by manipulating one or more variables in a controlled environment.
+It is used in scientific and psychological research to test hypotheses and to study the causes and effects of phenomena.
 For example, experimental research is useful for studying the effects of drugs, psychological treatments and educational interventions.
 It is also used to study the effects of environmental variables on human and animal behaviour.

 Conceptual research for several disciplines